Partial Resilient Leader-Follower Consensus in Time-Varying Graphs: Preliminaries

-Hence, an adversary cannot (i) transmit non-binary values or (ii) switch $q_a^u[t,k]$ from $1$ to $0$ during BP process.
-These are direct violations of~\eqref{eq:percolation} that would lead to detections, which adversaries would try to avoid.
+\begin{assumption} For all $a \in \Acal$, $u \in \Ncal_a^o[t]$, $k \in \{0,\dots, f\}$, and $t \in \mathbb{Z}_{\geq 0}$, we have $q_a^u[t,k] \in \{0,1\}$. \end{assumption} Hence, an adversary cannot transmit non-binary values during the BP process.
+This is a direct violation of~\eqref{eq:percolation} and would lead to detections, which adversaries would try to avoid.
 In addition, we consider the following scope of threat:

 \begin{definition}[$\mathbf F$\textbf{-local}] A set $\mathcal S \subset \mathcal V$ is \textbf{$\mathbf F$-local} if all other nodes have at most $F$ nodes of $\mathcal S$ as their in-neighbors (i.e. $|\mathcal N_i[t]\cap \mathcal S|\leq F$, $\forall i \in \mathcal V \setminus \mathcal S$) $\forall t\geq \Zbb_{\geq 0}$. \end{definition}